 One of the discarded kid's meal toys in Toy Story Tunes: Small Fry was based on Condormannote On top of the obvious Disney shout out, there's a probably unintentional twist here in that this live-action hero was played by Michael Crawford — whose work in Hello, Dolly! proves so important in WALL•E!.

 WALL•E is driving a lunar exploration vehicle in the ending scene of Your Friend the Rat.

 Time Travel Mater is an homage to Back to the Future, including a scene where Mater fears Lizzie might fall for Lightning and alter the time stream.

 In Partysaurus Rex, when the bath toys are lamenting how they can't play after bath time due to a lack of arms, one toy cries out in anguish, "No more tears!".

 In the same short, the fuzzy toilet seat cover is Sully's fur.

-In Hawaiian Vacation, as mentioned in the DVD commentary, Chuckles the Clown's luau chant translates to "Bound and rebound", a reference to the Pixar short Boundin' .
+An inside one: in Hawaiian Vacation, as mentioned in the DVD commentary, Chuckles the Clown's luau chant translates to "Bound and rebound", a reference to the Pixar short Boundin' .
 This trope gets double points because Boundin' was narrated by Bud Luckey, the voice of Chuckles.